-- Rule 36.3: If victims' legal counsel has filed a Notice of Appearance, trial counsel shall consult with the victims' legal counsel regarding availability before agreeing to any session of court in a TMO or PTIR, or requesting a continuance.
-Trial counsel shall provide the victims' legal counsel notice of all ordered or scheduled sessions of court within twentyfour hours (24) of the order, unless the military judge permits a different time for such notice upon a showing of good cause.
+- Rule 36.4: If victims' legal counsel has filed a Notice of Appearance, trial counsel shall consult with the victims' legal counsel regarding availability before agreeing to any session of court in a TMO or PTIR, or requesting a continuance.
+Trial counsel shall provide the victims' legal counsel notice of all ordered or scheduled sessions of court within twenty-four hours (24) of the order, unless the military judge permits a different time for such notice upon a showing of good cause.
 Additionally, trial counsel shall immediately provide victims' legal counsel with a copy of any TMO ordered by the court, any pending PTIR, and any rulings on motions involving the victims' legal counsel's client.
-Any required notices or motions may be filed electronically upon the victims' legal counsel in accordance with Rule 10.3. - EJCR 36.3a:Trial counsel shall note victims' legal counsel input on the PTIR if there are any date issues arising under the proposed TMO. - Rule 36.4: Victims' legal counsel may have an interest in hearings for rights afforded alleged victims by law.
+Any required notices or motions may be filed electronically upon the victims' legal counsel in accordance with Rule 10.3. - Rule 36.5: Victims' legal counsel may have an interest in hearings for rights afforded alleged victims by law.
 As such, the trial counsel and defense counsel shall provide copies of the relevant Prosecution and Defense filings to the victims' legal counsel within twenty-four (24) hours after filing.
-Whenever practicable, victims' legal counsel should be included in R.C.M.
-802 conferences regarding the filing of such motions as discussed in Rule 8.1. - Rule 36.5: Victims' legal counsel may file such motions and other pleadings with the court as they deem proper to represent their client's interests.
-Victims' legal counsel shall articulate a basis for standing in their written pleadings if the pleading concerns issues outside those identified in Rule 36.4 above.
+When appropriate, victims' legal counsel should be included in R.C.M.
+802 conferences regarding the filing of such motions as discussed in Rule 8.1. - Rule 36.6: Victims' legal counsel may file such motions and other pleadings with the court as they deem proper to represent their client's interests.
+Victims' legal counsel shall articulate a basis for standing in their written pleadings.
 Copies of all filings by victims' legal counsel must be served on all counsel participating in the case.
-Victims' legal counsel filings should comply with motion filing dates set in the TMO; however, the military judge may set separate deadlines for the filing of any motions by a victims' legal counsel.

-- Rule 36.6: The military judge has discretion to allow victims' legal counsel to be heard in court via telephone or Video Teleconference (VTC).
+Victims' legal counsel filings should comply with motion and response filing dates set in the TMO; however, the military judge may set separate deadlines for the filing of any motions by a victims' legal counsel. - Rule 36.7: The military judge has discretion to allow victims' legal counsel to be heard in court via telephone or VTC.
 When in the courtroom, the victims' legal counsel shall remain seated behind the bar in proximity to trial counsel, except when invited inside the bar by the presiding military judge to address the court.
+When victim's legal counsel desires to be heard, if not seated in the well of the court, that counsel shall stand silently until recognized by the military judge and invited into the well of the court.
 When addressing the court, the victims' legal counsel shall do so from behind the podium.
 Victims' legal counsel may be heard in an Article 39(a) outside the hearing of the members.
-It is within the military judge's discretion to hear from the victims' legal counsel on each distinct issue separately, to have counsel address all issues at one time, or to require counsel to submit written matters to the court.
-Whenever practicable, victims' legal counsel may be seated at counsel table inside the bar during lengthy or complex motions hearings in which they will be heard.
-The manner in which the victims' legal counsel presents evidence is within the discretion of the military judge (e.g., when the victims' legal counsel is the moving or responding party, the military judge may allow victims' legal counsel to conduct examination of witnesses). - Rule 36.7: The victims' legal counsel may move to close the court proceedings during any Article 39(a) motion session in order to protect the privacy and dignity of their client.
+Whenever practicable, victims' legal counsel may be seated at counsel table inside the bar during lengthy or complex motions hearings in which they will be heard. - Rule 36.8: The victims' legal counsel may move to close the court proceedings during any Article 39(a) motion session in order to protect the privacy and dignity of their client.
 A court session may be closed over the objection of the accused or the public upon meeting the constitutional standard set forth in R.C.M.
 806(b)(2) and related case law.
 For hearings under M.R.E.
 412, the military judge must conduct a closed hearing.
 For hearings under M.R.E.
 513(e)(2) and M.R.E.
 514(e)(2), the military judge may order the hearing closed.